BekaValentine/cyberpunk_game/tasks.md

 PC is offered help in getting justice for their loved one after their death by a hacker. the catch is that, on an upcoming pen test at a subsidiary of the megacorp that caused the loved one's death, PC has to plant a bug in their system. this lets the hacker gain access and find a bunch of incriminating dirt

 eventually PC is on a job and stumbles across something she shouldn't, and learns some horrible secret that she's asked to help keep secret. she can choose to go along with it, in which case she decides to become an undercover agent for the underground, or she can say no, in which case she'll be fired and punished and forced into the arms of the underground

+maps (like google maps) should be available but should be realistic -- you get publicly available information, and MAYBE you add some info like destination markers based on your particular quest but you have to actually use the app

+doors should always be openable SOMEHOW and there should always be a variety of options but the logical space of options is basically always there and that provides places where the actual options might be limited. for instance, every door in principle can be opened with a stolen key but whether THIS door can and how easy it is to find and steal a key depends on many things. this is what the player has to figure out. the play has to discover what their options are with every door, every lock, every computer, etc.

 ### Example tasks, backward chaining from the goal